Mount Arthur (Tasmania)

 Mount Arthur is a mountain in the northern region of Tasmania, Australia.
 With an elevation of 1188 m above sea level, the mountain is located north-east of Launceston, near the town of Lilydale.

 Toponymy

 Mount Arthur had been called Row Tor in the 1800s, although this name also applies on maps to nearby Mount Barrow.

 Later maps of the north-east show Row Tor as occupying the present day location of Mount Arthur.

 Row Tor is a homonym of Rough Tor, named for the eponymous mountain in Cornwall, England and not in reference to the mountain's shape, as is commonly supposed.

-The first reference to 'Mount Arthur' (in north-east Tasmania) in the news appears in 1834, yet references to the same mountain as 'Row Tor' continue into the latter half of the century.
+The first reference to "Mount Arthur" (in north-east Tasmania) in the news appears in 1834, yet references to the same mountain as "Row Tor" continue into the latter half of the century.

-Mt Arthur is named for Lt-Governor Arthur, the chief administrator of Tasmania from 1823 and 1837.